 In order to better deliver on our commitment of service to the community we have grown our force of fire fighters, first responders and support volunteers substantially over the past four years.
-Today we have 36 active fire fighters and first responders and 48 support crew compared to just 18 active responders and 12 support crew in 2006.
+Today we have 30 active fire fighters and first responders and 2 support.

 We have come to understand that the best way to make a volunteer force sustainable is to build it on a values-based foundation.
 Best of all, now we are able to provide a broader range of services to our community.
 And, we are doing it with a renewed sense of purpose, pride and honour.

 The Pender Island Community Wildfire Protection Plan (CWPP) is intended to detail how wildfire risk (the potential for damage from wildfire) will be reduced on the Pender Islands.
 The plan provides a foundation for future collaboration, details risk assessment results, and produces an action plan for reducing wildfire risk.
 Agencies collaborating on this plan included Pender Island Fire Rescue, the Capital Regional District, Parks Canada, the Islands Trust, and the Ministry of Forests and Range.

 As your neighbour here on Pender, we’d like to help you ensure that your residence is as Fire-Safe as possible.
 This checklist provides a guideline for you to use in assessing your home

 Providing access for Emergency Vehicles is a requirement under the BC Building Code.
 The requirements for access are defined and available from the local CRD Building Inspection Office.